codeday/processing-foundation-submissions/README.md

 ## Contributing to This Repository

-This is a collaborative space maintained by CodeDay with inputs from Kit Kuksenok, current Engineering Manager / p5.js Project Lead representing The Processing Foundation.
+This is a collaborative space maintained by CodeDay with input from Kit Kuksenok, current Engineering Manager / p5.js Project Lead representing The Processing Foundation.

 We welcome thoughtful contributions from interns, mentors, and the wider community.
 Whether you spotted a typo, think a step in the guide could be clearer, or have a suggestion that would make the submission process smoother for future interns — we'd love to hear from you.